Skip to content

 If, for security reasons, you would rather use Integrated Security, please ensure that you add the user IIS_APPPOOL\<your-evonet-api-application-pool-name> as a db_owner to your SQL databases, as, while the test may work using your currently logged in user credentials, the IIS website ApplicationPool is the user that will run the program under IIS.

-5. UI Binding: Select the website binding you wish to use.
+7. UI Host Name: Select the website binding you wish to use.

 You can now click the Install button to perform the installation.
 Output from the installer will be displayed in log format.

-The installer will launch your default browser and browse to the Host name of the UI web site you created and should get a response without any errors displayed.
+If the installer completed without errors, it will prompt you to launch your default browser and browse to the Host name of the UI web site you created and should get a response without any errors displayed.

 UI Response